smtpsrvs/EDAPGui/readme.md

 3. Prepare Client Elite Dangerous

-    Thanks to an awsome Discord user from "ED AP" that shared his bindings that works with this ED AP.
     To get you started quickly just copy over the custom bindings to your elite dangerus option bindings folder.
 Please make an backup of your existing bindings before doing so.
 Windows only.
 Copy from custom-bindings folder to: